Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Wave-Wave interactions in the scale separated limit

 \subsubsection{Quadratic Hamiltonian for inhomogeneous wave turbulence}

 Let us neglect the local interaction term $ \H_{\rm local}$ in Hamiltonian (\ref{FourierHam}).
-Then the Hamiltonian (\ref{FourierHam}) of small scale internal waves $a_\p$ superimposed into a field of large scale internal waves given by space-time-dependent $\Pi$ and $\Phi$ are given by a form that is quadratic in the small-scale variables $a_{\p}$
+Then the Hamiltonian (\ref{FourierHam}) of small amplitude small horizontal scale internal waves $a_\p$ superimposed into a field of large amplitude large horizontal scale internal waves given by space-time-dependent $\Pi$ and $\Phi$ are given by a form that is quadratic in the small-scale variables $a_{\p}$